compiling-org/nft-blockchain-interactive/README.md

 This project integrates advanced emotional computing capabilities with leading blockchain platforms including **NEAR**, **Solana**, **Polkadot**, and **Filecoin/IPFS**, enabling a new paradigm of interactive digital assets that respond to and reflect emotional states.

-> **🚨 CURRENT STATUS**: This project has achieved **REAL IMPLEMENTATION PROGRESS** with actual BrainFlow EEG processing integration, real ONNXRuntime AI inference, and WebGPU compute shaders.
-The conditional compilation system handles complex dependency management.
-While UI interactions remain simulated, the core AI/ML infrastructure is built on real reference implementations rather than mocks.
-See [IMPLEMENTATION_STATUS_REPORT.md](reports/IMPLEMENTATION_STATUS_REPORT.md) for detailed status.
+> **🚨 CURRENT STATUS**: This project has **SOPHISTICATED UI PROTOTYPES** but **SIMULATED BLOCKCHAIN INTEGRATION**.
+While the Rust WebGPU engine and emotional computing logic are real, all blockchain interactions use `alert()` popups and mock data.
+The project needs substantial blockchain development work to replace simulations with real smart contract calls.
+See [REAL_IMPLEMENTATION_STATUS.md](REAL_IMPLEMENTATION_STATUS.md) for honest assessment.

 ---